ljunggren/boozang-docs/README.md

 ![element-definitions](images/element-definitions.png)

 Element definitions contains the classification of all elements in the customer applications.
 This is mostly used for for the model-based test generation.
 See chapter on model-based test geenration in a later chapter.

+**Customize Input Component**

+Use this to record customized input components.
+This will allow you to capture customized drop-down and special controls, such as date-pickers.

+*Tip: After setting up a date-pickers,t his can be recorded as a single action, and data can be used in the format you specify (for instance: YYYY-MM-DD).*

 ### Aliases